 In contrast to the potential beneficial effects on heart health, consumption of red and processed meat has been found to lead to an increased risk of cardiometabolic disease and cardiometabolic mortality, as well as all-cause mortality (21).

-Meat consumption has been consistently associated with an increased diabetes risk, due to its nitrate content and effects on body weight, visceral fat and intracellular lipids (23).
+Meat consumption has been consistently associated with increased diabetes risk due to its nitrate content and effects on body weight, visceral fat, and intracellular lipids (23).

-Another study has come to the similar conclusion that the intake of total cholesterol, animal protein and heme iron is significantly associated with a higher risk of type 2 diabetes (24).
+Another study has come to a similar conclusion that the intake of total cholesterol, animal protein, and heme iron is significantly associated with a higher risk of type 2 diabetes (24).

 A diet moderate to low in meat, preferably unprocessed and lean, is recommended to people with diabetes (25).

-The consumption of red and processed meats has long been associated with an increased risk of cancer.
-In particular, red meat elevates the risk of nasopharynx, colorectal, lung and pancreas cancer (16), as well as breast and prostate cancer (27).
+The consumption of red and processed meats has long been associated with increased cancer risk.
+In particular, red meat elevates the risk of nasopharynx, colorectal, lung, and pancreas cancer (16), as well as breast and prostate cancer (27).
 In addition to those, processed meat also increases the chance of esophageal (squamous cell carcinoma) and stomach cancer (non-cardia) (16).

-Depending on the preparation methods the cancerogenic effects of meat can change.
-Both beef and salmon, when cooked in high heat by grilling, broiling or barbecueing can increase the risk of stomach cancer (16).
+Depending on the preparation methods, the cancerogenic effects of meat can change.
+When cooked in high heat by grilling, broiling, or barbecuing, both beef and salmon can increase the risk of stomach cancer (16).

 Unprocessed and total red meat intake has been associated with higher C-reactive protein levels.
 Reduction of red meat intake could benefit inflammation (28).